olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 Assumption:

 * A computer program can be understood as a tree-structure of read-process-write pipelines [forth book]
-* All side-effects are wrapped in small `Effect` classes

 Do not advice 100% test coverage but rather risk-driven coverage - most tests for those parts which failure has the highest impact * probability.